simp/simp-doc/docs/contributors_guide/Contribution_Procedure.rst

 affected by your change.

-This should also be done by the core development team for any external contributions since it is unreasonable to expect external contributors to take the effort to dig through the `simp-doc`_ project.
+This should also be done by the core development team for any external contributions, since it is unreasonable to expect external contributors to take the effort to dig through the `simp-doc`_ project.

 Trivial Contributions